Timbaken/game_of_life/README.md

-Reset the commits to show the tdd way of coding
+"Reset the commits to show the tdd way of coding"

-Vanaf deze commit is de tdd werkwijze echt zichtbaar
+Vanaf deze commit message is de tdd werkwijze echt zichtbaar